open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 calling the `YarpcTracing#builder()` method and a public `build()` method that will return a new, properly configured `YarpcTracing` instance.

 The library instrumentation builders can contain configuration settings that let you customize the behavior of the instrumentation.
-Most of these knobs are used to configure the underlying `Instrumenter` instance that's used to encapsulate the whole telemetry generation process.
+Most of these options are used to configure the underlying `Instrumenter` instance that's used to encapsulate the whole telemetry generation process.